The Most Beautiful Running Paths in Houston

-Whether you’re a marathon runner, a casual jogger, or a power walker who really just wants an excuse to grab a Becks Prime burger afterward, we’re sure you’ve hit the Memorial Park’s uber-popular 2.93-mile trail.
-But we bet you didn’t know it’s real name is The Seymour Lieberman Exer-Trail, because it’s likely no one knows that and the Memorial Park Loop is so much easier to say.
-Lined by big, beautiful Texas oaks, the crushed granite trail makes for a pretty, if not pretty packed run.
-If you want to escape the crowd and get one with nature (were talking bayou streams, a lake, and the Houston Arboretum) veer off to the 30 miles of trails on the south side of the loop.
-Yes, you’ll still have time for Becks Prime.
+Whether you’re a marathon runner, a casual jogger, or a power walker who really just wants an excuse to grab a Becks Prime burger afterward, we’re sure you’ve hit Memorial Park’s uber-popular three-mile loop.
+But we bet you didn’t know its real name is The Seymour Lieberman Exer-Trail, because it’s likely no one really knows that and the Three-Mile Loop is so much easier to say.
+Lined by big, beautiful Texas oaks, the recently reimagined, 24/7 crushed granite trail makes for a pretty, if not pretty packed run during the park’s peak hours.
+If you want to escape the crowd and get one with nature (we’re talking bayou streams, a lake, and the Houston Arboretum), veer off to the 30 miles of trails on the south side of the loop.
+Run fast enough and you’ll still have time for Becks Prime.

 Buffalo Bayou Park

-The Downtown skyline beams in the background of this recently renovated, 160-acre urban park, providing both motivation to dig deeper and something pretty to look at.
-Its running trails wind along with the Buffalo Bayou, with lush woodlands and pockets of wildflowers, eye-catching pedestrian bridges, cool art installations, fountains and trickling waterfalls, a lake, a dog park, and an entire restaurant that looks like a glass treehouse set along the way.
+The downtown skyline beams in the background of this crown jewel 160-acre urban park, providing you both motivation to dig deeper and something pretty to look at.
+Its running trails wind along the Buffalo Bayou, with lush woodlands and pockets of wildflowers, eye-catching pedestrian bridges, cool art installations, fountains and trickling waterfalls, a lake, a dog park, and an entire restaurant that looks like a glass treehouse set along the way.

-Get foot loose on the 10ft-wide Sandy Reed Memorial trail, which allows cyclists, walkers, and joggers to share the path, or dip down to the Kinder Footpath, a 5ft-wide asphalt walking and jogging trail that runs along the bayou’s banks.
+Get foot loose on the 10-feet-wide Sandy Reed Memorial trail, which allows cyclists, walkers, and joggers to share the path, or dip down to the Kinder Footpath, a five-feet-wide asphalt walking and jogging trail that runs along the bayou’s banks.
 At night, an innovative lunar-cycle lighting system designed by artist Stephen Korns illuminates the trail, fluctuating from blue to white along with the phases of the moon.
-The park is pretty much the crown jewel of Houston.

 Rice University Loop